dgmcarthur/DATA100/project2.md

 # Project 2
-Overall project 2 went smoothely.
+Overall project 2 went smoothly.
 I had a few minor errors or parts that I was confused on, but I worked through them and am happy with my final results.
 This one took a bit longer than project 1, mostly because of the number of plots I needed to produce.

 ## Laos Population Map - Challenge Question 1
 This first plot shows the population in each of Laos's adm1 subdivisions.
 The most time-consuming part was just extracting the data from the raster, which took about 15 minutes on my computer.
 Otherwise creating the plot was not terribly difficult
 ![](lao_pop20.png)

 ## Stretch Goal 1 - adm2 Subdivisons
 This plot shows the log of the populations now in Laos's second level subdivisions.
 Initially I forgot to include the log operator, but I later realized my mistake.
-Like the previous plot, the only difficult part was waiting for the data to be extracted.
+Like the previous plot, the only bothersome part was waiting for the data to be extracted.
 ![](lao_pop20_log_adm2.png)

 ## Stretch Goal 2 - adm1 and adm2